ahadkhaan97/codesignal-differentSquares/readme.md

 [output] integer

-The number of different 2 × 2 squares in matrix.
+The number of different 2 × 2 (two by two) squares in matrix.